spapas/spapas.github.io/content/react-redux-tutorial.rst

 this application.
 I'll try to go into as much detail as possible in order to solve any questions you may have (I know I had many when I tried setting up everything for the first time).
-I'll skip imports and non-interesting ccomponents - after all the code can be found @ https://github.com/spapas/react-tutorial/.
+I'll skip imports and non-interesting ccomponents - after all the complete source code can be found @ https://github.com/spapas/react-tutorial/.
 We'll use a top down approach, starting from the main component where the routes are defined and the application is mounted to the DOM: